 - Visit by bus tour

 Multiple tour companies offer bus tours for seeing the light-up event.
 Some of them simply provide a chartered bus for access from Takayama, Kanazawa, Toyama or Takaoka and back, while others include an overnight stay (usually in Takayama).
 Advance reservations should be made directly through the bus companies or travel agencies.
 The time period when reservations are accepted depends on the company and tour.
+In past years, many started selling their packages from around October.
 Some of the tours include a ticket for the shuttle bus to the Shiroyama Viewpoint.

 - Visit by car

 Visiting the event by car requires an advance online reservation for a parking lot.
-Reservations are expected to be accepted from late November.
+In past years, a first round of advance reservations was accepted from August, and the remaining parking lots were sold on a first-come first-serve basis.
 Some visitors accessing Shirakawago by car are able to purchase tickets for the shuttle bus to the Shiroyama Viewpoint (1000 yen per ticket).
 Winter tires and winter driving skills are required to access Shirakawago in winter by car.

 - Stay Overnight

 The best way to enjoy the light-up event is by staying overnight at one of the farmhouses in the village.
 Because of the limited number of rooms, a lottery-based reservation system is in place for many of the local lodgings.
-Entries can be submitted from November 13 to 30, and lottery winners will be contacted in early December.
 Overnight visitors get the privilege of a parking lot and a shuttle bus ride to the Shiroyama Viewpoint.

 Note that visiting the light-up event by regular bus is not possible, because the last buses of the day depart Shirakawago before the start of the light-up event.
 Also, note that visiting by taxi requires the reservation of a parking lot (see under "Visit by car" above).